quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ::: warning
 If you have a project using the Quasar Electron mode, then it's essential to read its own [Electron mode upgrade guide](/quasar-cli/developing-electron-apps/electron-upgrade-guide#Upgrading-from-Quasar-v1).
 :::

+Out of the box support for TS now available.

 ### Quasar Extras
 Nothing changed.
 You can use it as for Quasar UI v1.